AREPL: vscode edition

 pip install howdoi

-Then in arepl you can use howdoi to get answers to your questions.
+Then reopen arepl and you will be able to use howdoi to get answers to your questions.
 For example:

 howdoi('calculate fibbonaci in python')

 will give you a function to calcualate a fibonaci number

 If you want to avoid a section of code being executed in real-time (due to it being slow or calling external resources) you can use #$save.
 For example: